 The Company's current policy is to provide shareholders with an opportunity to approve, on an advisory basis, the compensation of the named executive officers each year at the annual meeting of shareholders.
-This policy aligns with the preference expressed by our shareholders at our 2017 Annual Meeting for Shareholders, who voted overwhelmingly to advise the Company to hold Say-on-Pay votes annually.
-Pursuant to SEC regulations, we have included a "Say-on-Frequency" vote as

-Proposal Four to this proxy statement to be voted on at the 2023 Annual Meeting of Shareholders.
-Our Board of Directors continues to believe that Say-on-Pay votes should be conducted every year so that our shareholders may annually express their views on our executive compensation program and have recommended stockholders vote to hold the Say-on-Pay vote every year.
-Therefore, we expect that the next such vote will occur at the 2024 Annual Meeting of Shareholders.
+This policy aligns with the preference expressed by our shareholders at our 2023 Annual Meeting for Shareholders, who voted overwhelmingly to advise the Company to hold Say-on-Pay votes annually.
+Our Board of Directors continues to believe that Say-on-Pay votes should be conducted every year so that our shareholders may annually express their views on our executive compensation program and have adopted our shareholders' recommendation to hold the Say-on-Pay vote every year.
+Therefore, we expect that the next such vote will occur at the 2025 Annual Meeting of Shareholders.